wp-plugins/facebook-page-publish/readme.txt

 === Facebook Page Publish ===
 Contributors: mtschirs
-Tags: post, facebook, page, profile, publish
+Tags: post, Facebook, page, profile, publish
 Requires at least: 3.0
 Tested up to: 3.1
 Stable tag: trunk

-"Facebook Page Publish" publishes your blog posts to your facebook profile or page.
+"Facebook Page Publish" publishes your blog posts to your Facebook profile or page.

 == Description ==

 "Facebook Page Publish" publishes your blog posts to your profile or page!
 Posts appear on the wall of your choice as if you would share a link.
 The authors [gravatar](http://gravatar.com), a self-choosen or random post image, the title, author, categories and a short excerpt of your post can be shown.

-Decide yourself when and what post to publish to your page.
+Decide yourself when and what post to publish.
 Local and remote publishing based e.g. on the post category.

-Uses the modern facebook graph-API and integrates easily into your WordPress Blog.
+Uses the modern Facebook graph-API and integrates easily into your WordPress Blog.

 All you need do to is (see *Installation*):

-* Create a *facebook application*
+* Create a *Facebook application*
-* Connect to your *facebook profile* OR *page*
+* Connect to your *Facebook profile* OR *page*

 Technical features: